Procedures and Guidelines

 All Committee proceedings should be based on sound principles to ensure a fair hearing within a reasonably short period of time.
 The respondent is to be treated as innocent until proven guilty and there must be the both the perception and reality that all hearings are fair and transparent.
 The primary goal of the process should be educational, leading to the successful remediation of unprofessional conduct and the subsequent successful completion of the program.

-The Associate Dean Undergraduate Medical Education (or designate) will write to the respondent as soon as possible advising him/her of the allegation, the date and place of the hearing with the Committee and the Committee membership so that potential conflicts of interest can be identified.
-This notice will be provided via email to the respondent’s usask email account.
+The Associate Dean Undergraduate Medical Education (or designate) will write to the respondent as soon as possible advising him/her of the allegation, the date and place of the hearing and the Committee membership so that potential conflicts of interest can be identified.
+This notice will be provided via email to the respondent’s USask email account.
 The respondent will be provided with approximately 2 weeks’ notice of the meeting date.

 At least 5 days before the hearing the reporter, and at least 2 days before the hearing the respondent, shall provide the names and contact information for any witnesses and/or advocates and any documentation the parties intend to submit at the hearing.
 This information will be shared with the hearing board.
 All information provided to a hearing board in advance of the hearing will be shared with both parties.